bbux-dev/datacraft/README.md

 See [field specs](docs/FIELDSPECS.md) for details.

-### <a name="CSV_Inputs"></a>CSV Input
+### <a name="CSV_Inputs"></a>Notes on CSV Inputs

+#### Processing Large CSVs

 There are [Field Specs](https://github.com/bbux-dev/dataspec/blob/main/docs/FIELDSPECS.md#CSV_Data) that support using csv data to feed the data generation process.
+If the input CSV file is very large, not all features will be supported.
+You will not be able to set sampling to true or use a field count > 1.
+You maximum number of iterations will be equal to the size of the smallest number of lines for all the large input CSV file.
+The current size threshold is set to 250 MB.
+So, if you are using two different csv files as inputs and one is 300 MB with 5 million entries and another is 500 MB with 2 million entries, you will be limited to 2 million iterations before an exception will be raised and processing will cease.

+#### More efficient processing using csv_select

 A common process is to select subsets of the columns from a csv file to use.
 The `csv_select` type makes this more efficient than using the standard `csv` type.
 Below is an example that will Convert data from the [Geonames](http://www.geonames.org/) [allCountries.zip](http://download.geonames.org/export/dump/allCountries.zip) dataset by selecting a subset of the columns from the tab delimited file.